Chemaxon: Products

 Chemaxon's software supports tasks such as chemical structure prediction, molecular modeling, and virtual screening, and is used by researchers in pharmaceutical and academic settings.
 The company also developed Markush structure handling capabilities, allowing users to search for patent-protected chemical structures.

-Research & Collaboration
+Research and collaboration

 Chemaxon collaborates with academic institutions and pharmaceutical companies to advance cheminformatics research.
 It provides free licenses for educational and nonprofit research and contributes to scientific publications.
 Its tools have been referenced in cheminformatics studies for predicting pKa values and logP values.